gdbroman/broman.blog/_posts/2020/2021-01-02-this-day-we-start-anew.md

 I don't want to hear what I said, read what I wrote, think what I thought, or see what I built.

-This day is all there is, ever was, and forever will be.
+Today is all there is, ever was, and forever will be.

 This day I want to do something else, express myself more, and meet someone new.